zzz-client/zzz/Readme.md

 - Expand & Collapse All
 - TUI
 - Determine parser based on the supplied content-type header instead of having to do extension?
+- Where should we write to for Postman Store?
 - More Stores & parsers; TOML, SQLite